 The labrum, which surrounds the acetabulum, can be partially damaged or torn.
 This is usually associated with FAI, but not always so.
 It can also occur with hip dysplasia (a shallow hip socket), after an injury or trauma, or even from over-use.
-With hip arthroscopy, the labrum can be either repaired, or in some cases debrided (remove the damaged tissue only).
+With hip arthroscopy, the labrum can be either repaired or in some cases debrided (remove the damaged tissue only).
 Occasionally a labrum can also be reconstructed with a graft.
 MRI and/or CT scans usually, but not always, reveal a labral tear.

 What I Recommend

 In view of your description of your problem, my physical examination and review of the X-Rays/MRI, I believe that surgery is medically indicated on your hip.
-The indications for surgery are persistent pain interfering with your activities of daily living, work and/or sports that has not resolved with conservative treatment.
+The indications for surgery are persistent pain interfering with your activities of daily living, work and/or sports that have not resolved with conservative treatment.